CMaestro23/reading-notes/The Coder's Computer.md

 ### Variety of themes

 Different themes allows you to customize your text editor to what suits you best.
 Using dark themes with brighter text can reduce eye strain and fatique.

+### Extentsions

+Extensions for your text editor can help create shortcuts for code and make your work simpler and faster.
+They help add funcionality to your text editor and make you more efficient.

+## Built in vs. Third party Text Editors

+#### Whether you use a Mac, Windows, or Linux based compute they will each come with their own built in text editors.
+These are basic text editors with none of the feature mentioned above.
+No code completion, syntax highlighting, themes, or extensions.

+#### There are also a variety of third party Text editors including; Notepad++, TextWrangler, Visual Studio Code, BB Edit, Atom, and Brackets among others.
+These all have their own strengths and weaknesses and the one that works best for you is usually the best choice.
+For this course we will be using Visual Studio Code.
+Visual Studio Code includes: syntax highlighting, themes, extensions and code
+completion and is commonly used among web developers.